After a period of behind-the-scenes activity, the Historical Society is

 a future newsletter, let us know.

-have been completed!
-Our thanks to Jessop and the
+and Town Pound a while ago.
+Our thanks to Jessop and

 THE TRAIL OF THE WILD FLOWERS,